Kentucky July 05, 2020

 12. Go back in time at this old village.

-If you're interested in visiting Shaker Village, click
+If you're interested in visiting Shaker Village, check out the

 13. Visit this charming town surrounded by lakes.

-If you're looking for a town in Kentucky to make a summer destination spot, you have to check out Grand Rivers.
+If you're looking for a town in Kentucky to visit for a spring or summer vacation, you have to check out Grand Rivers.
 This charming town is located right near Kentucky Lake and Lake Barkley, making it a great place to take your boat out, swim, and fish.
 It's also a short drive to the Land Between the Lakes National Recreation Area, so there's also great hiking and camping in the area.
+You have to take the time to explore all that

 14. Relax on a beach (yes, they DO exist in Kentucky!)